Rules and Regulations for Boat Operation on North Lake

 - Circling other vessels within 200 feet at high speeds

-- Operating beyond “no wake” speeds within 100 feet of shoreline, pier or raft
+- Operating at greater than “slow, no wake” speeds within 100 feet of shoreline, pier, raft, or other boats

 - Operating while intoxicated

-- Too many persons on board (beyond the certificated maximum)
+- Too many persons on board (beyond the certified maximum)

-Part Seven…Courtesy Recommendations for our Neighbors and Friends on North Lake
+Part Seven…Courtesy Recommendations for our Neighbors, Friends, and Yourselves on North Lake

-- All vessels should travel in a counter-clockwise direction on North Lake.
+- It is recommended that all vessels travel in a counter clockwise direction on North Lake

 - Avoid the sailboat race course area immediately before and during races.